SBSS Logo

 Where can I buy the school uniform?

-The uniform shop is located next to the administration building and is open Tuesdays and Thursdays from 8:00 AM - 10:30 AM.
+The uniform shop is located next to the administration building.

 What are the uniform requirements for different year levels?